 9. HAPPY OR NOT

 Happiness is the high you get after your run.
-Enjoy this benefit even if you walked or cycled.
+Enjoy this benefit even if you walk or cycle.
 This is so valuable to me, I am a much happier person when I run.

 This is true for me whether I am on holiday or at home.